Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Currently, animal trainers are not required to hold any certification to practice in the United States.
 However, we have chosen to go through these extra steps to better supply you with the best service possible.

-A behavior consultant specializes in addressing maladaptive behaviors such as fear, anxiety, and aggression, whereas trainers focus on basic manners, nuisance behaviors, dog sports, trick training, or specialized fields such as service dog training, search and rescue, and detection work.
+A pet behavior consultant specializes in addressing maladaptive behaviors such as fear, anxiety, and aggression, whereas trainers focus on basic manners, nuisance behaviors, dog sports, trick training, or specialized fields such as service dog training, search and rescue, and detection work.
 Being able to ethically, effectively, and compassionately address maladaptive behaviors requires several years of additional education beyond the scope of regular training.
 A behavior consultant should look at a myriad of components like history, health, and environment and not just the behavior as if it occurs in a vacuum.

 We are not behaviorists.
 In the United States a behaviorist is defined as someone who holds a PhD in one of the behavior science fields ~or~ who holds both a Master’s degree and a Certified Applied Animal Behaviorist certification through Animal Behavior Society.
-While the term behaviorist is often used incorrectly, we label ourselves “Behavior Consultants” to respect the additional work and schooling Behaviorists have obtained.
+While the term behaviorist is often used incorrectly, we label ourselves as pet “Behavior Consultants” to respect the additional work and schooling Behaviorists have obtained.

 What’s your service area?
 Do in-home consultations mean you come to my house or do I go to you?

-We recognize that many people have questions and concerns about remote consulting and whether it can work for them and their situation, so we wrote this blog article to answer and address those questions and concerns.
+We recognize that many people have questions and concerns about remote pet behavior consulting and whether it can work for them and their situation, so we wrote this blog article to answer and address those questions and concerns.

 Do you see animals other than dogs?